ServiceStack/Bundler/README.md

 *One installed you can optionally exclude the '/bundler' or '/bundler/node_modules' folders from your VS.NET project since they contain a lot of files (not required to be referenced).*

-To get Started, define bundles in your /Content directory.
+To get started, define bundles in your /Content directory.
 For illustration an Example 'app.js.bundle' and 'app.css.bundle' text files are defined below:

 **/Content/app.js.bundle**